purplepers0n/main/collated/functional/md-azsa.md

             throw new AssertionError("The target cannot be missing.");
         } catch (AppointmentListIsEmptyException e) {
             throw new AssertionError("Appointment cannot be missing");
+        } catch (AppointmentCloseToPreviousException ape) {
+            throw new AssertionError("New appointment is too close to the previous one");
+        } catch (AppointmentCloseToNextException ape) {
+            throw new AssertionError("New appointment is too close to the next one");
         }
         return new CommandResult(String.format(MESSAGE_UNSCHEDULE_APPOINTMENT_SUCCESS, appointmentToDelete));
     }